44-year-old GH actor dead, Kwame Ahenfie, others storm 1-week observance

 Ghanaian politician, Ohene Kwame Frimpong, the MP for Asante-Akyem North constituency, was also present.

-The late Apaluka, also known as Yaw Owusu Ansah, died on September 23, 2025.
+The late Apaluca, also known as Yaw Owusu Ansah, died on September 23, 2025.
 His death threw the Kumawood community into a state of gloom.

 In his tribute, the renowned broadcaster described the diminutive actor as a humble soul.